milonmaze/privacy-terms-observatory-beta/time.com/privacy/privacy_policy.html.md

 7. Special Information for Nevada Residents

 Residents of the State of Nevada have the right to opt out of the sale of certain pieces of their information to other companies who will sell or license their information to others.
 We disclose contact information to third parties that may want to market products or services to you.
-To opt-out of such sales, please email us at privacy@time.com.
+To opt-out of such sales, please make your request at this Privacy Right Request page.

 8. Your Opt-Out Choices